Curriculum information of Carey Baptist Grammar School

 How Are Movement Skills Improved?

-• Students examine the biomechanical and skill acquisition principles that can be applied when analysing and improving movement skills used in physical activity and sport.
+• Students examine the biomechanical and skill acquisition principles that can be applied when analysing and improving movement skills for participation and performance.

-• Through coaching and involvement in a variety of practical activities, students investigate and analyse movements to develop an understanding of how the correct application of biomechanical and skill acquisition principles leads to the development of optimal movement patterns to enhance participation and performance.
+• They develop an understanding of how appropriately applying biomechanical and skill-acquisition principles leads to the development of optimal movement patterns to enhance participation and performance.

 How Does the Body Produce Energy?